imtiaz-csr/employee-information/README.md

 <strong>Command to run this console application:</strong> <br />

+1. Clone this repository in your machine by executing this command: git clone https://github.com/imtiaz-csr/employee-information.git
-1. Open the .sln file in Visual Studio (preferably 2019) in a windows operating system.
+2. Open the .sln file in Visual Studio (preferably 2019) in a windows operating system.
-2. Press Ctrl+F5 in your keyboard.
+3. Press Ctrl+F5 in your keyboard.
-3. Press Enter button in your keyboard to exit console.
+4. Press Enter button in your keyboard to exit console.